darrellrivera/react-native-signature-capture/README.md

 + **saveImageFileInExtStorage** : Make this props true, if you want to save the image file in external storage.
 Default is false.
 Warning: Image file will be visible in gallery or any other image browsing app

-+ **viewMode** : "portrait" or "landscape" change the screen orientation based on boolean value

 + **maxSize**  : sets the max size of the image maintains aspect ratio, default is 500

 ### Methods